It can be a hefty project to learn the states and capitals of the United States.

 Bump has got to be one of the easiest games to implement into a tight schedule.
 It’s a snap to teach and set up.
 And kids LOVE it.

 These United States Bump games will have your kids learning their states, capitals, and abbreviations in a snap.
 You can grab the Free Northeast Bump Games here and try it out in your classroom.
 Warning: you will be hooked for life.
 (I wished I had done this ages ago.
-My kiddos learned — and retained — their states SO much faster this year!)
+My kiddos learned — and retained — their states SO much faster this year!
+One of my colleagues said she was amazed how much better the kids scored on their tests after just playing one round.)

 The following free sites will reinforce what your kids learn.
 Here are a few of my favorites: